Edit

 • Client is not authorized to create a Default connectivity endpoint for {Name} in the Resource Group {ResourceGroupName}.
 This is a one-time operation that must be performed by an account with Owner or Contributor role to allow connections to target resource

-• Ensure that you have the Owner or Contributor role on the resource or contact the owner/contributor of the resource to set up SSH connectivity.
+To resolve this error, ensure that you have the Owner or Contributor role on the Arc-enabled server, or ask someone with one of those roles to set up SSH connectivity.

 Incorrect role assignments to connect

-This issue occurs when the current user doesn't have the proper role assignment on the target resource, specifically a lack of read permissions.
-Possible errors:
+This issue occurs if you don't have the proper role assignment on the target resource, specifically a lack of read permissions.
+You may see the following errors:

 • Unable to determine the target machine type as Azure VM or Arc Server